veenayagam/da_salary_estimator/README.md

 ![correlation](https://user-images.githubusercontent.com/72549846/136420212-35b219cc-cb2f-46f2-acc8-424ff1890c2d.png "Correlations")

 ## Model Building
-The features has been ransformed categorical variables into dummy variables.
-Then it undergoes spliting the data into train and tests sets with test size of 20% and 80% for train set respectively.
+The features have been transformed into categorical variables into dummy variables.
+Then it undergoes splitting the data into train and tests sets with a test size of 20% and 80% for a train set respectively.

-There were three different models been implemented and evaluated them using Mean Absolute Error.
-MAE is more preferable because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+There were three different models were implemented and evaluated them using Mean Absolute Error.
+MAE is preferable because it is relatively easy to interpret and outliers aren’t particularly bad in this type of model.

 Below are the three different models:
-*	**Multiple Linear Regression** – Used as baseline for the model.
+*	**Multiple Linear Regression** – Used as a baseline for the model.
 *	**Lasso Regression** – Used because normalized regression like lasso would be effective for sparse data from the many categorical variables.
 *	**Random Forest Regressor** – Used because again with the sparsity associated with the data, this model would be a good fit.